antoinemarchal/ROHSA/README.md

 A google colab notebook is available [`here!`](https://github.com/antoinemarchal/ROHSA/blob/master/ROHSApy.ipynb) that shows how to install, compile, run, and read the output of ROHSA.

 ## CONTACT
-If you have any queries or questions related to ROHSA, please do not hesitate to contact us [here](amarchal@cita.utoronto.ca).
+If you have any queries or questions related to ROHSA, please do not hesitate to contact us [`here`](amarchal@cita.utoronto.ca).
 Your feedback is welcome and important to us.